 Another important variable is whether you stick to the routine.
 Treating your hair loss is a daily regimen.
 A missed day here or there won’t have much impact, but if you fail to apply your treatments for weeks or months at a time, you’ll only set yourself back.

 Some men find sticking to their routine difficult.
 Unlike women, most of us guys don’t have much a daily routine outside of showering, shaving (some days), and brushing our teeth.
 We’re just not used to spending a lot of time in the bathroom preparing for the day.
-So it’s easy to let a couple days go by without applying your hair loss treatment.
+So it’s easy to let a couple of days go by without applying your hair loss treatment.

 Furthermore, the state of your follicles when you start your treatment is another significant factor.
 If you begin treating your hair loss the moment you notice the slightest thinning, there’s a good chance that you’ll stop the loss and start regrowth.

-But if you wait until your head is nearly bald, many of those follicles are long past the point of being able to grow a hair.
+However, if you wait until your head is nearly bald, many of those follicles are long past the point of being able to grow a hair.
 Even the little vellus hairs will have a hard time turning healthy again.